gokulnathan66/article-automation/Readme.md

-# Article Automation - renamed readme
+# Article Automation for gokul

 This project automates the process of synchronizing content between GitHub README files and various blogging platforms.